franciscojavierarceo/franciscojavierarceo.github.io/content/posts/function-approximation/function-approximation.md

 ## Why?

 Because often times we are modeling behaviors or decisions by other systems in the world, and those systems, decisions, and behaviors often have weird boundary points/thresholds.
-In the credit world, you'll often see this because a lender's credit policy systematically rejects applications with a certain set of criteria, which would lead to visuals identical to this.
+In the credit world, you'll often see this because a lender's credit policy systematically rejects applications with a certain set of criteria, which would lead to visualizations identical to this.

-## How do we approximate weird functions?
+## What do we do with all of this information?

-The fun part!
+This is the fun part!

+If you're doing data science and modeling data with lots of features/attributes, you probably don't want to do this for hundreds or thousands of different variables.
+Instead, you may benefit from finding a way to estimate the univariate relationship algorithmically.

+But how?

 When you have a bivariate relationship like this you don't want to have to tediously [engineer features](https://en.wikipedia.org/wiki/Feature_engineering) to estimate the underlying function, rather you'd prefer to have a machine learn (or estimate) the function using [supervised learning](https://en.wikipedia.org/wiki/Supervised_learning).